Mikael Granlund gets first hat trick, Wild beat Canucks 6-3

 Parise tipped Jared Spurgeon's shot from the point 54 seconds later to restore the two-goal lead.

-Before the second intermission, Granlund dished to Koivu for his 16th of the season, then Sutter smacked a rebound out of the air while on the power play for his second of the night to make it 5-3.
+Before the second intermission, Mikael Granlund dished to Koivu for his 16th of the season, then Sutter smacked a rebound out of the air while on the power play for his second of the night to make it 5-3.

-Granlund completed his hat trick midway through the third.
-Canucks defenseman Philip Larsen made an ill-fated clearing attempt in front of the net and it found its way back into Vancouver's goal.
-Granlund got the credit.
+Mikael Granlund completed his hat trick midway through the third when Canucks defenseman Philip Larsen made an ill-fated clearing attempt in front of the net and it found its way back into Vancouver's goal.

+''He's a pretty special player,'' Wild coach Bruce Boudreau said. ''I've only seen him for 51 games.
+I don't know where he was in the past.
+I know he was a good player in the past, but his numbers weren't quit what they are now.
+Boy he can make plays.
+He skates, he defends.
+I can't say enough about him.''

 NOTES: The Canucks held a pre-game ceremony to honor captain Henrik Sedin and his recent 1,000th NHL point. ...
 Wild forward Alex Tuch made his NHL debut playing on Minnesota's top line.
 He was called up Thursday from the AHL.